Prohibition Declared –

 like the bhakti-taraṅga, the sacred tide rising and falling upon the soul’s inner shore.

-Though expressed in six parts for clarity,
+Though expressed in so many parts for clarity,

 this work finds its true śrī-pūrṇatā only when all are offered together —